lemire/talks/2026/tower/tower.md

 * More cache, more memory-level parallelism ($\to$ more instructions per cycle)
 * Better **data-level parallelism** (SIMD) ($\to$ **fewer instructions**)

 The last one is different: the hardware does not do it *for* you.
-You rewrite the instruction stream to be shorter.

 ---